VoltRipper

 BikeVoltRipper ScorePriceBatteryPeak powerTop speedWeight

-The Storm Bee and Ultra Bee tie at 89 for opposite reasons.
-The Ultra Bee wins on value and keeps the lighter, more manageable Sur-Ron character; the Storm Bee wins on outright size, battery, and top speed but asks $2,500 more and 85 more pounds for it.
-For most riders stepping up, the Ultra Bee is the smarter buy — the Storm Bee is for the rider who specifically wants a full-size electric motorcycle.
+The Storm Bee now out-scores the Ultra Bee 96 vs 94, earning it on outright size, battery, and top speed.
+But the Ultra Bee wins on value and keeps the lighter, more manageable Sur-Ron character — it asks $2,500 less and weighs 85 fewer pounds.
+So for most riders stepping up, the Ultra Bee is still the smarter buy — the Storm Bee is for the rider who specifically wants a full-size electric motorcycle.

-And if you're spending Storm Bee money, cross-shop the Stark Varg — a purpose-built electric motocross bike that's far pricier (roughly $13,000+) but is a dedicated race machine rather than a big trail bike.
+And if you're spending Storm Bee money, cross-shop the Stark Varg — a purpose-built electric motocross bike that's far pricier ($11,990 for the Varg MX we link to) but is a dedicated race machine rather than a big trail bike.
 Different tools: the Storm Bee is the do-everything full-size Sur-Ron; the Stark is a competition-grade MX weapon.

 Bottom line

-The Sur-Ron Storm Bee is the full-size, motorcycle-class halo of the Sur-Ron line — the top of our board, and the right buy for an experienced rider who wants real size, speed, and battery without leaving the best-supported platform in the segment.
+The Sur-Ron Storm Bee is the full-size, motorcycle-class halo of the Sur-Ron line — a top-tier 94 on our board, and the right buy for an experienced rider who wants real size, speed, and battery without leaving the best-supported platform in the segment.
 It is not a beginner bike, a value pick, or a light-format e-moto.
 It's the one you buy when you know exactly what you want and you want the big one.

 VoltRipper is spec-verified and data-driven — we do not claim hands-on testing of this bike.
 Specs and prices are cross-checked against the sources listed above and re-verified regularly; where a manufacturer figure (such as range) isn't published, we say so rather than estimate a spec number.